 - Queen’s was ranked across all 17 SDGs

 - 2nd worldwide for SDG 1: 'No Poverty.'
 Queen’s strong performance acknowledged the Commitment Scholars program, which provides financial support for students who are members of underserved or underrepresented groups and who have demonstrated leadership in, and commitment to, racial justice, social justice, or diversity initiatives, and Swipe it Forward, a peer-to-peer program that facilitates the donation of meals to students facing food insecurity

-- 3rdworldwide for SDG 11: 'Sustainable Cities and Communities.'
-Queen’s supports public access to green spaces, including self-guided tours of the university’s Snodgrass Arboretum, free trail access at Elbow Lake Environmental Education Centre, and the castle gardens at the Bader College in the UK.
+- 3rd worldwide for SDG 11: 'Sustainable Cities and Communities.'
+Queen’s supports public access to green spaces, including self-guided tours of the university’s Snodgrass Arboretum, free trail access at Elbow Lake Environmental Education Centre, and the castle gardens at the Bader International Study Centre in the UK.
 State-of-the-art cultural facilities – including the Isabel Bader Centre for the Performing Arts and the Agnes Etherington Art Centre – showcase world-class performing arts and collections to the community

 - 2nd worldwide for SDG 16: 'Peace, Justice and Strong Institutions.'
 In addition to significant collaboration with all levels of government and training the next generation of policy makers though the School of Policy Studies, Queen’s supports academic freedom and is a member of the Scholars at Risk program, which arranges temporary research and teaching positions for scholars whose lives, freedom and well-being are under threat

 - Queen’s ranked in the top 100 of 12/17 SDGs and in the top 30 of 8/17 SDGs